Syeda-Eman/40-days-of-Python/Day_6.md

 # 3- Line breaks

-This is first line.
+This is the first line.
-This is second line.
+This is the second line.

 To give a line break you have to press enter 2 times